ahedberg/comp116-ahedberg/finalproject/README.md

 * paper.tex - the paper in LaTeX markup.
 If the commits for paper.pdf and paper.tex are the same, they are probably equivalent
 * read_browser_databases.py - reads the SQLite databases associated with
-  Mozilla Firefox (Google Chrome to be added).
+  Mozilla Firefox.
 Choice of pre-defined searches that may return a few browser artifacts or a rudimentary interactive mode.
 Uses Python 3.3.3.
-* read_memory.py - attempts to read the in-memory SQLite databases associated with Mozilla Firefox (Google Chrome to be added).
-Currently achieves a memory map of the process and freezes spectacularly.
+To be added:
+  * Ability to view columns for tables and construct dynamic queries (using bind variables to prevent SQL injection attacks)
+  * Google Chrome support
+* read_memory.py - reads strings stored in memory of Mozilla Firefox and Google Chrome processes.
+Prints strings to terminal window.
 Uses Python 2.7.6.
+To be added:
+  * Writing all strings to a log file and additionally printing interesting strings (such as those containing URLs) to terminal window
+  * Access in-memory SQLite database